Roman calendar

 Modern historians dispute various points of this account.
 It is possible the original calendar was agriculturally based, observational of the seasons and stars rather than of the moon, with ten months of varying length filling the entire year.
 If this ever existed, it would have changed to the lunisolar system later credited to Numa during the kingdom or early Republic under the influence of the Etruscans and of Pythagorean Southern Italian Greeks.
 After the establishment of the Republic, years began to be dated by consulships but the calendar and its rituals were otherwise very conservatively maintained until the Late Republic.
 Even when the nundinal cycles had completely departed from correlation with the moon's phases, a pontiff was obliged to meet the sacred king, to claim that he had observed the new moon, and to offer a sacrifice to Juno to solemnize each kalends.

 It is clear that, for a variety of reasons, the intercalation necessary for the system's accuracy was not always observed.
 Astronomical events recorded in Livy show the civil calendar had varied from the solar year by an entire season in 190 BC and was still two months off in 168 BC.
 By the 191 BC Lex Acilia or before, control of intercalation was given to the pontifex maximus but—as these were often active political leaders like Caesar—political considerations continued to interfere with its regular application.

-Victorious in civil war, Caesar reformed the calendar in 46 BC, coincidentally making the year of his third consulship last for 446 days.
+Victorious in his civil war, Caesar reformed the calendar in 46 BC, making the year of his third consulship last for 446 days.
 This new Julian calendar was an entirely solar one, influenced by the Egyptian calendar.
 In order to avoid interfering with Rome's religious ceremonies, the reform distributed the unassigned days among the months (towards their ends) and did not adjust any nones or ides, even in months which came to have 31 days.
 The Julian calendar was designed to have a single leap day every fourth year by repeating February 24 (Note: Two days in a row were given the same date.
 This practice continued well into the sixteenth century.) (a doubled VI.
 Kal.
 Mart. or ante diem bis sextum Kalendas Martias) but, following Caesar's assassination, the priests mistakenly added the bissextile (bis sextum) leap day every three years due to their inclusive counting.
 In order to bring the calendar back to its proper place, Augustus was obliged to suspend intercalation for one or two decades.